Bunny Phyoe: Music career

 After that, his first digital mini-album, My Little Birthday Treat was distributed via the internet.
 In the following three months, a dual album called DUO was released together with his friend and singer Ki Ki Kyaw Zaw.
 Lu Pyo Hlae Tay video album was released on 4 October 2015.

 On 20 November 2016, the day on which the 5th anniversary of debut album, Chit Tel Hote, he released his 3rd studio album "Lucky."
 On 7 September 2018, his latest album called "Neon Dreams" was released.
 "Neon Dreams" album features Electro Pop music mostly and since his debut, his music style has been different from most Burmese artists and he has been composing and producing the styles of music which follow Electronic Dance Music.
 On 1 April 2019, Frenzo released an animation music video for "Nga Yee Zar Ka Po Mite Tal" (My girlfriend is better than yours) collaborating with Frenzo artists Bunny Phyoe, Sai Sai Kham Leng, Nay Win, Phyo Lay, Ki Ki Kyaw Zaw, G Fatt and John, which is one of the tracks in Sai Sai Kham Leng's album "Sai Sai is Sai Sai", was released on 1 April 2018.
 The music video became widely popular since the day released it on Sai Sai Kham Leng's official Facebook page and YouTube channel, and was praised for the animation quality and music video created by Pencell Studio.
-That music video was earned 1 M views within 24 hours and then 2 M views in 7 days.
+That music video was earned 1 million views within 24 hours and then 2 million views in 7 days.